Skin (2018 short film): Plot

-A white family goes to a lake with friends.
+A white family enjoys a visit at a lake with friends.
 Their tattoos imply the group are Neo-Nazis.
-Jeffrey (Jonathan Tucker) brags that his son, Troy (Jackson Robert Scott) can shoot a target with a rifle and takes bets on the challenge.
+Jeffrey brags that his son, Troy, can shoot a target with a rifle and takes bets on the challenge.
 Troy successfully shoots the target.

-The group heads to a grocery store, where Christa (Danielle Macdonald) shops for food.
-In the checkout line, Troy sees an African-American man, Jaydee (Ashley Thomas), holding a toy.
+The group heads to a grocery store, where Christa shops for food.
+In the checkout line, Troy sees an African-American man, Jaydee, holding a toy.
 Troy and the man smile at each other.
 As Jaydee is checking out, Jeffrey notices the interaction and accuses Jaydee of messing with his boy.
-Jaydee denies it and Jeffrey calls him a racial slur.
+Jaydee denies it, and Jeffrey calls him a racial slur.
 Jaydee leaves, telling Jeffrey that he is the problem.

-Jeffrey tells his friends about the dispute and they follow Jaydee into the parking lot.
-Jeffrey and his friends beat Jaydee viciously while Jaydee's wife calls the police from her car nearby.
+Jeffrey tells his friends about the dispute, and they follow Jaydee into the parking lot.
+Jeffrey and his friends beat Jaydee viciously while Jaydee's wife frantically calls the police from her car nearby.
 Troy watches the incident from the store as Christa frets.
 As the group leaves, Jaydee's wife holds him in the parking lot.
-Troy looks out the car window and makes eye contact with Jaydee's son, Bronny (Lonnie Chavis), who is nearly the same age.
+Troy looks out the store window and makes eye contact with Jaydee's son, Bronny, who is nearly the same age.